slawoe/coffe-hub/README.md

 ## 📲 Design and layout infos

-Designed for web, no mobile design integrated
+Designed for mobile, no desktop design integrated

 ## 🔧 Development